Renew a Teaching Certificate in GA

 What state requirements does a teacher in GA need to meet for renewal?

 Renewal requirements for certificates that are currently valid must have been completed during the validity period established on the certificate.
 Renewal requirements for expired certificates must have been completed within the five (5)-year period preceding the date of renewal application.
-Individuals may qualify for renewal through completion of one of the following:

 - Six (6) semester hours of college course work.
 Teachers receive an official transcript from a regionally accredited university.